penrose/penrose/tutorial/tutorial-p2.md

 ```

 ## :page_facing_up: Style
 The style program will be the most complex part, and you will see that it is normally this way developing with Penrose.
 In this example, we introduce a new keyword `ensure`, which allows you to constrain certain aspects of certain shapes.
+Essentially, we use `ensure` to let Penrose know that these are rules the diagram **must** satisfy.
+Hence, we also call `ensure` statements _constraints_.

 Recall that we learned about predicates that are defined in `.dsl` and used in `.sub`, and now we need to define the visual definition of the predicate.
 To show that A is a subset of B, we need the following visual characterstics:
 * A's circle needs to be smaller than B's circle